 I often do this prompt in class with my students.
 It is energizing and entertaining.
-It is also very freeing.
-Students tend to write more cliché poems when they are working on their own, however working with a partner really frees them up to be more creative.
+What's more, it is very freeing.
+Students tend to write more cliché poems when they are working on their own.
+However, working with a partner frees them up to be more creative.

-You just need one person to partner with to do this prompt but it can also be fun to do with a group of people and then have each pair read their collaborative works out loud afterwards.
+You just need one person to partner with to do this prompt, but it can also be fun to do with a group of people and then have each pair read their collaborative works aloud afterwards.

-This is definitely not a prompt aimed at poets.
+This is definitely not a prompt aimed only at poets.

 Writers with any background can have fun with it.

-Both you and your partner should start off with a piece of paper, write a title down and then trade sheets with your partner.
-Look at their title and write down two lines of a poem.
+Both you and your partner should start off with a piece of paper, write a title on the paper and then trade sheets with your partner.
+Look at your partner's title and write two lines of a poem.
 Fold the paper over so that the first line is covered.
-Then trade sheets with your partner.
+Then trade sheets with your partner again.

 Do not unfold the paper.
-Look at the visible line that they wrote and go from there.
+Look at the visible line that your partner wrote and go from there.